Remember the ducks?

 - Oops.
 No bicycling for a while.

-But: since no feathered female seemed to be sitting on the eggs, we took a couple for lunch.
+No feathered female seemed to be sitting on the eggs, so - we took a couple for lunch.

 They're big!
 And truly - organic.